 The proposed rules also require schools to provide pregnant students with information about the school’s obligations regarding pregnancy and related conditions.
 This notice requirement is new, and it is aligned with the notice rules in Title IX and the VAWA amendments to Clery: When the institution knows something about someone (that they experienced harassment or violence, for example), the school must provide that person certain information about available applicable resources and options.

-First, under the proposed rules, when any employee becomes aware of a student’s pregnancy or related condition (either by that student or by someone with the legal right to act on their behalf), the employee must promptly notify that person of how to inform the Title IX Coordinator about the pregnancy for assistance, including providing the Coordinator’s contact information.
+First, under the proposed rules, when any employee is informed of a student’s pregnancy or related condition (either by that student or by someone with the legal right to act on their behalf), the employee must promptly notify that person of how to inform the Title IX Coordinator about the pregnancy for assistance, including providing the Coordinator’s contact information.
 If the employee reasonably believes the Title IX Coordinator has already been notified, they do not need to provide this information.

 And the Title IX Coordinator must promptly inform the student or their representative of the following school obligations: